Do children need to be vaccinated for school trips abroad?

 Children aged between 5 and 11 years old can't access the digital COVID pass.
 Instead, they will need to apply for the NHS COVID pass letter.

 What if someone in the group doesn't get vaccinated in time?

 Though we will always provide information on the COVID-19 vaccination requirements for your destination, it is ultimately the responsibility of the party leader and passengers in the group to obtain the necessary visas, vaccinations and tests required to travel.
 Refunds are not available in the event that members of the group are unable to comply with a country’s vaccination rules at the time of departure.

 What about teachers and adults in the group?

-The entry rules for most school trip destinations require adults to be fully vaccinated - including booster shots for eligible adults.
+The entry rules for many school trip destinations require adults to be fully vaccinated – including booster shots for eligible adults.
 It is important to check the requirements for your specific destination to understand whether boosters are required for adult travellers and allow enough time to organise the necessary shots.

 How do children get vaccinated for travel abroad?

 Children aged 5 to 15 years can book their vaccination appointments online for an appointment at a vaccination centre or pharmacy.
 Or, find a walk-in vaccination site to get vaccinated without needing an appointment.